Defiant Development

 Defiant Development Pty Ltd is an Australian video game publisher and former developer based in Brisbane.
 It was formed in May 2010 by Morgan Jaffit and Dan Treble, formerly of Pandemic Studios, in the aftermath of the closures of several larger video game studios in the country.
 Defiant primarily developed mobile games until 2013, when it moved to larger projects with Hand of Fate.
 The game was released in 2015 following a successful Kickstarter campaign and an early access phase, and it was followed by a sequel, Hand of Fate 2, in 2017.
-Defiant avoided "crunch" and Jaffit was outspoken about his opposition to the practice, as well as his support for a trade union.
-In July 2019, the studio ceased game development due to what Jaffit called a "risky" business model and failure to adapt to changing market conditions.
+Defiant avoided "crunch", and Jaffit was outspoken about his opposition to the practice, as well as his support for a trade union.
+In July 2019, the studio ceased game development due to what Jaffit called a "risky" business model and a failure to adapt to changing market conditions.
 It thereby cancelled The World in My Attic but planned to further support its existing games.

 History

 Background and early years (2009–2012)

 Defiant Development was founded by Morgan Jaffit and Dan Treble following the closures of several larger video game developers in Australia.
 Jaffit had been the lead designer at the Brisbane office of Pandemic Studios, while Treble, after leaving Pandemic Studios, had worked for Krome Studios.
 By the late 2000s, operating such studios had become comparatively expensive in the country, given a historically high value of the Australian dollar and tax breaks for video game studios in other countries.
 Pandemic Studios, previously acquired by Electronic Arts, was shut down in 2009, and Krome Studios closed in 2010, as did several other developers around the same time.
 These closures coincided with a rise of indie and mobile game development in Australia, which Jaffit saw as an opportunity for a new studio.
-He joined with Treble and they established Defiant on 21 May 2010.
+He joined with Treble, and they established Defiant on 21 May 2010.